openapi4j/openapi4j/README.md

     - Rework on some naive code parts that could lead to NPE mostly.
     -  Complete the multipart/mixed implementation.
 - 0.3 :
     - Complete response validation implementation.
+- 0.4 :
+    - Validate parameter from content property.
 - Next :
     - Ready for 1.0 candidate ?